-Depending on factors like printing method and substrate, the Brand can set the number of colors that can be used and what spot colors if any can be used.
-When the designer submits the artwork for approval, the system will then make this check and reject the artwork automatically if its not acceptable.
+Depending on factors like the printing method adopted and the substrate used, the brand can set the number of colors that can be used.
+When the designer submits an artwork for approval, the system will make this check and reject the artwork automatically if its not acceptable.

-b) Ink Coverage or Limit – Tic Tac Toe
+2. Ink Coverage or Limit – Tic Tac

-Printing is a physical thing.
-One ink color hits the paper and combines with another to create a mixture of the two colors.
-With four process inks, you can have up to 400% of the process colors on the paper.
-That’s too much ink for a printing press to handle.
+Each ink color hits the paper and combines with another to create a mixture of the two colors.
+With four process inks, you can have up to 400% of the process colors on paper.
+That’s a lot of ink for a printing press to handle.
 The ink starts to clump up on the paper.
 The printer rolls become smudged.
 And pages start to stick together because the ink doesn’t dry properly.

-That’s why it is important to make sure that the ink doesn’t exceed a certain amount called the ink limit.
-The ink limit amount changes depending on the type of paper you’re printing on, as well as the kind of press you’re using.
-Your print shop will let you know the ink limit for your job (that’s why you need to involve them during the design stage).
+Hence, it is important to make sure that the ink doesn’t exceed a certain amount called the ink limit.
+The ink limit changes depending on the type of paper you’re printing on, as well as the kind of press you’re using.
+Your print shop will keep you posted on the ink limit for your job (that’s why you need to involve them during the design stage).

-Whether the limits is 240% or 300%, its easy to check this and automatically reject the artwork if it exceeds the limits and return it to the designer.
+Whether the limits are 240% or 300%, it is easy to check and automatically reject the artwork if it exceeds the limits and return it to the designer.

-Varnishes, metallic and fluorescent inks, print on foils and embossing are examples of this – there’s no way you will get an accurate preview of these on a computer screen.
+Varnishes, metallic and fluorescent inks, print on foils and embossing are examples of a classic output mismatch – there’s no way you will get an accurate preview of these on a computer screen.
 While all these special print effects result in different finishes, the process of identifying these areas in the artworks is the same.
-Best practise is to place the special finish as a separate layer in the artwork and create a special spot colour swatch for the special areas so that the printer can easily identify the areas.
+Usually, organizations place the special finish as a separate layer in the artwork and create a special spot colour for this area so that the printer can easily identify the same.

-With this practise in place, when the designer uploads the Artwork, the system can show the different layers individually so that everyone is sure on what’s required and where.
+With the help of pre-flight tools, the system can show the different layers individually so that everyone is sure on what’s required and where.

-When the designer uploads the Artwork into the system, the system can list the individual layers and show the cutter guide layer used in the artwork.
+When the designer uploads an artwork, the system can list the individual layers and show the cutter guide layer used in the artwork.

 You may have overlapping colored objects in your PDF document, for example text or an image on a colored background.
 If so, you can specify what should happen with these colors when they are printed: